I use a combination of wet-lab and computational approaches to study promoter-enhancer interactions in the context of gene regulatory networks.

 More about Mikhail

-Jonathan has moved to become a Senior Research Statistician at AstraZeneca.
+Jonathan moved to become a Senior Research Statistician at AstraZeneca.

-Hashem has moved to start has own group at Oxford University’s Radcliffe Department of Medicine.
+Hashem moved to start his own group at Oxford University’s Radcliffe Department of Medicine.

 Paula moved to MRC LMB as a founding member of the core bioinformatics facility.

-Pawel is now back to finish his PhD at Warsaw University.
+Pawel moved back to Poland to finish his PhD at Warsaw University.

-Phoebe moved back to the US to start a PhD at Columbia University.
+Phoebe moved back to the US, and then again on the island to do a PhD at Oxford.

 Qian joined Adaptimmune as a bioinformatics scientist.